Curricula in early childhood care and education: Developing nations

 In developing nations, programmes for children under three are more likely to be embedded in community-based programmes in which parents are endorsed as the primary teachers of young children and given support to fulfill that role.
 These programmes generally cater for ages from pre-birth to school entry with the curriculum having goals for both parents and children.
 They are often accompanied by a training manual and delivered through participatory workshops and other negotiated and community-based activities.
 Apart from strengthening the role of parents, these programmes respond to gaps that have persisted in the developing world despite global attention to ECCE; i.e. a focus on under threes and servicing the most marginalised children and families.
 While some incorporate weekly activities for older pre-school children – such as A New Day for Kids (ANDK) in Cambodia – they are not a substitute for a pre-school programme with a trained teacher who has the skills to plan and implement an effective curriculum.
 This is an important ingredient in high-quality ECCE programmes for pre-school-aged children.

+Emergent literacy

+Emergent literacy is the idea of how young children's skills of literacy and composing begin to develop before they start traditional schooling, such as pre-K. What used to be a controversial topic due to the stigma around exposing children to reading and writing before proper education has now become an emerging topic of research to improve early schooling curricula.
+This idea was originally introduced by researcher, Marie Clay.
+Clay's research led to the production of a research journal by Teale, Sulzby, and other researchers that were the face of emergent literacy research at the time.

+Emergent literacy ties into school learning because this development phase impacts the learning that occurs during formal schooling.
+During the emergent literacy phase, children learn about "print", through everyday situations such as looking at books or words.
+Overtime, they begin to see patterns and recognize letters.
+This knowledge is what helps prepare children to get ready to formally learn how to read and write in school.
+Furthermore, research has found that children write by drawing "print" and that progress in drawing "print" is essentially what makes their "writing" look more "writing-like".

+Knowing this, many researchers are looking for ways to design curricula that will support growth in the emergent literacy phase of development.
+However, because research in emergent literacy is varied due to the different types of skills children develop during this phase, research around it is also very widely skewed.
+Different curricula with different approaches to literacy and writing in children are being proposed and implemented.